Rebell-Leader/PrivaNote/docs/CODE_SIGNING.md

 2. Sign in with your Apple ID
 3. Go to "App-Specific Passwords"
 4. Generate a new password for "GitHub Actions"
+5. Copy the generated password (not your regular Apple ID password)

 ## Setting up GitHub Secrets

 1. Go to your repository on GitHub
-2. Navigate to Settings → Secrets and variables → Actions
+2. Navigate to **Settings** → **Secrets and variables** → **Actions**
-3. Click "New repository secret"
+3. Click **"New repository secret"**
-4. Add each secret with the exact names listed above
+4. Add each secret with the **exact names** listed above

+### Important Notes:
+- Secret names are case-sensitive
+- Don't include any extra spaces or characters
+- For base64 certificates, copy the entire encoded string without line breaks
+- Test with one platform first before setting up all certificates

+## Current CI Behavior

+- **Without secrets**: Builds unsigned applications (works for development)
+- **With secrets**: Builds signed applications (required for distribution)
+- The CI automatically detects if secrets are present and enables signing accordingly

 ## Testing Code Signing